Do Go On - 400 - The Millennium Dome Heist

 What do you reckon?

-So it'll just be operation and then I'll give it a word.
+So it'll just be operation and then I'll, I'll give it a word.

 I love that.

-by the great man, my father, Martin Warnke, when I was hanging out at my parents' house last weekend.
+with me, but the great man, my father, Martin Warnocky, when I was hanging.

-And he wanted me to tell you, Jess, did you know a famous horse name
+lately and you did the horse name generator and he wanted me to tell you, Jess, did you know,

 Yeah.